Firefox vs Chrome: Which is Better in 2023?

-As you’ll see, Google Chrome has a lot going for it.
-Endless browser extensions (including VPN Chrome extensions), user-friendly apps, and stackable services make it a go-to for many users.
+Google Chrome has a lot going for it: endless browser extensions, user-friendly apps, and stackable services.
 But it’s not bulletproof.
-Here are the main pros and cons to consider before setting Chrome as your default browser.
+Keep the following in mind before making Chrome your default browser.

 • Constant updates